i2p-zero/i2p-zero/README.md

 download, then update the references to jdk-11.0.2 in this folder structure to the later version.
 To locate a recent JDK download URL, see https://jdk.java.net/11/

+Also note that JDKs for Linux, MacOS and Windows will be downloaded, which will total several hundred megabytes.

 Run the `bin/build-all.sh` script, which will in turn call the following scripts:

 1. `bin/import-packages.sh` to retrieve the I2P Java sources, OpenJDK and the Ant build tool